turingschool/backend-curriculum-site/module3/lessons/presenters_and_decorators.md

 ## Learning Goals

-* Understand the decorator pattern
+* Understand the decorator pattern and how it can be used to clean up code
-* Practice rewriting helpers using a Draper decorator
 * Understand the theory and purpose of a presenter object
-* Practice creating a presenter to collect and wrap data

-## Structure

-* 30 - Lecture: Intro to Decorators
-* 30 - Tutorial: Experimenting with Draper
-* 15 - Lecture: Intro to Presenters
-* 15 - Code: Creating a Dashboard Presenter

 ## Lecture: Intro to Decorators